 Now I've gone back Spain, as Stephen’s apprentice, and among other work, I also work on his Model 2 guitars.
 I’m still quite early in my days as a guitar maker, but I’m making great instruments and building a high set of skills — so I can’t wait to see where I go from here!

 I'm interested in non-traditional design for classical and flamenco guitars.
-If you look at any of the heads on my guitars you will get an idea of what I mean, as they are all asymmetrical.
+If you look at most of the heads on my guitars you will get an idea of what I mean, as they are almost all asymmetrical.
 I also use a lot of bright colours and different woods you wouldn't normally see on a classical or flamenco guitar.
-While rosewoods are great woods for the back and sides of a guitar, I believe most woods can be great if the guitar maker understands the wood's specific characteristics.
+And while rosewoods are great woods for the back and sides of a guitar, I believe most woods can be great if the guitar maker understands the wood's specific characteristics.
 I aim to make every guitar sound incredible and be visually unique and beautiful.